CKZN1/docit/README.md

 # DocIt

-A macOS menu bar app for capturing screenshots and audio during meetings, saving everything as markdown notes you can open in Obsidian.
+A macOS menu bar app for capturing screenshots and audio (including transcriptions) during meetings, saving everything as markdown notes you can open in Obsidian.

 ## Features